Fringe Festival IP Registration Information

 Yay!
 That's awesome -- let's make that happen.
 We believe Fringe is for everyone, which is why we continue to take steps to remove barriers to participation.
 Even if that means bypassing the Lottery to produce during the 2020 Minnesota Fringe Festival.
 We’re here to make Fringe work for you.

 Traditionally, Fringe selects, staffs, and manages every venue in the Festival.
-This year, we’re inviting producers to select any venue in the metro to stage their show and join the festivities.
+Independently Produced shows invite producers to select any venue in the metro to stage their work and join the festivities.
 Have a favorite space where you already perform?
 Got an idea for a non-traditional performance?
 Didn’t get chosen in the lottery?
 No worries.
-You can still be part of the 2019 Fringe Festival.
+You can still be part of the Fringe Festival.

 2020 Basics: Time and Money

 Registration for an IP Show is NOT an application.
 It is a registration.
 Producing fees and all supporting documentation (venue rental / insurance / permits, etc) must be submitted in order to complete registration.
 Fees are discounted on the following schedule: